5 Tips to Avoid Phishing and Other Email Cyber Threats

 4. Be on the Lookout for Oddities

 Hackers will often send phishing email with misspellings, weird spacing, choppy language, oddly worded salutations, or closings.
 When you read one of these emails, they often just feel wrong.
 Trust your gut on these.
-If an email seems odd, it very likely.
+If an email seems odd, it's very likely you're looking at a phishing attempt.

 5. Realize That Some Things Just Won’t Happen Through Email